 In 1986 Mr Tim Murray became the fourth Headmaster of Canberra Grammar School.
 During Tim Murray’s Headmastership, the School again experienced considerable development.
 The Paul McKeown building was opened initially, and in 1990 The Resource Centre and Burton Theatre opened.
 In 1993 The International Centre was established, followed by the Health and PE Centre in 1996.
 The Peace Window was installed in the Chapel and dedicated on 16 September of the following year.
 In 1998 Mr Tim Murray retired as Headmaster, and Mr Simon Murray (no relation) was appointed to the position in June, continuing the School’s development with the opening of the Performing Arts Centre in 2003, the year before the School’s 75th Anniversary, which witnesses celebrations including the Anniversary Ball in the Great Hall of Parliament House, a two day Arts Festival, and the installation of a new organ in the Chapel, a gift of the P&F to the School.
 In 2010 work began on construction of the new Primary Library and classrooms and Mr Simon Murray was appointed Headmaster of St Peter’s College, Adelaide.
 As a consequence, the School Chaplain, the Reverend Christopher Welsh, was appointed Headmaster for the year until the appointment of an on-going Head.

 In 2011 Dr Justin Garrick commenced as Head of School and the School took the decision to become an International Baccalaureate World School.
 The boarding houses were also fully refurbished, combined and relaunched as Manaro House in early 2012 as the first phase in a long-term project to renovate and upgrade the School grounds and facilities, including the Early Learning Centre and the Mathematics, English, History and Languages Departments.
-In 2013, the School received one of the largest donations to a school in Australian history from an Old Boy, Mr Terry Snow, and began construction of The Snow Centre for Education in the Asian Century, a strikingly modern classroom facility designed to mark the School’s commitment to a distinctly internationally-oriented education.
+In 2013, the School received one of the largest donations to a school in Australian history from an Alumni, Mr Terry Snow, and began construction of The Snow Centre for Education in the Asian Century, a strikingly modern classroom facility designed to mark the School’s commitment to a distinctly internationally-oriented education.

 In 2015, a Master Plan for redevelopment of the Primary School was launched and major alterations were made to the Southside Infants building.
 After forty years of co-education in the Infants years, the decision was also taken to begin the School’s transition to full co-education from Pre-School to Year 12 beginning in 2016.
 In 2017 the School announced its major Campus Development Plan, and as of 2018 the School is fully co-educational from Pre-School to Year 12 (two years ahead of the 2020 target).